+91 9999466225 info@anujjindal.in

 Q11.
 There is nothing in your profile that shows an interest or experience in agricultural banking, so why should we take you in?

-These were the few generic questions that a candidate must prepare before the Interview for NABARD Grade A exam.
+These were few generic questions that a candidate must prepare before the Interview for NABARD Grade A exam.

 Some Important Points about NABARD Selection